 Having three fundamental principles in mind can help us identify, manage, and understand our emotions.

-#1.
-At any moment, we're trying to meet universal, all-inclusive needs (for example, needs like physical safety, emotional support, respect, peace, learning, contribution, etc).
+Principle #1.
+At any moment, we're trying to meet universal, all-inclusive needs (for example, needs like physical safety, emotional support, respect, peace, learning, contribution, etc.).

-#2.
-Our emotions are hints about whether those needs are met or unmet (for example, anger, disgust, joy, calmness, frustration, relief, etc).
+Principle #2.
+Our emotions hint whether those needs are met or unmet (for example, anger, disgust, joy, calmness, frustration, relief, etc.).

-#3.
-Everything we do with our actions (our body) is an attempt to meet our underlying needs (for example, talking, remaining silent, eating, running, etc).
+Principle #3.
+Everything we do with our actions (our body) is an attempt to meet our underlying needs (for example, talking, remaining silent, eating, running, etc.).

 Do any of these examples click with you?
-Think of a recent time when you were trying to meet a certain need of yours through an action.
+Think of a recent time when you tried to meet one or more of your needs through a particular action.
 Did that action take you closer to attaining your need or away from it?
 Emotional Intelligence is being smarter with feelings.
 If we are aware of our needs, we give ourselves a better shot at meeting those needs.
 And a helpful way to meet those needs is to identify what those needs are.
 The first step toward that is to be aware of our feelings.

-When we are reacting blindly to our emotional states, we might be taking actions that are hurtful rather than helpful.
-A simple framework to make sure we aren’t hurting our chances of meeting our needs is to think of the ABC:
+When we react blindly to our emotional states (by trying to chase pleasant emotions and run away from unpleasant ones), we might take hurtful actions instead of helpful ones.
+A simple framework to make sure we are not hurting our chances of meeting our needs is to think in terms of the ABC checkpoints, which are:

 Avoiding- Are we avoiding taking responsibility to meet our needs?

-Blaming- Are we blaming ourselves or others instead of working towards meeting our needs?
+Blaming- Are we blaming ourselves or others instead of working to meet our needs?